orta/chairs/README.md

 # Musical Chairs

-A gem for swapping in/out document folders in iOS Sims
+A gem for swapping between app version in the iOS Simulator

 ## Setup